7 Lawn Care Tips: Getting Your Lawn Equipment Ready for the Summer

 As fuel stagnates, it can separate, collect moisture and become contaminated.
-Any old fuel should be discarded and replaced.
+Any old fuel should be properly discarded and replaced.
 You’ll want to remove any gas that’s left over in the fuel tank from the previous season using a siphon pump or by disconnecting the fuel line at the filter, if your mower has one.

 Similar to oil, it’s a good idea to replace your mower’s spark plug at the beginning of every season.
 You may not remember if you changed it last year or the year before, do you?
 New plugs will help you to avoid a lot of unnecessary headaches during the year.